-Are you interested in a smartwatch with complete phone functionality?Chase Bonar - Contributing Editor
+Are you interested in a smartwatch with complete phone functionality?Chase Bonar - Member

 To the tech enthusiasts in search of a reason to put down the Cheeto's and hit the treadmill: your answer awaits you.
 Come forth from the couch and embrace the technological prowess of the Neptune Pine smartwatch.
 As a tech enthusiast looking for a reason to exercise and doomed to a life of connectivity, this will suffice while on-the-run.